A doctor explains what causes excessive saliva buildup when you awaken and how to prevent this.

 one hand it could be excessive production, but also insufficient swallowing.

 “Excessive saliva in the morning with chronic throat clearing are very common complaints,” says Dr. Stacey Silvers, MD, of Madison ENT & Facial Plastic Surgery in NYC, who is board certified in otolaryngology.
-I consulted with her for this article.

 “Without other associated symptoms of allergy (runny nose, sneezing, congestion and/or itchy eyes), allergies may not be the cause,” says Dr. Silvers.
 “These are common symptoms of silent reflux.”